phalcon/blog/data/posts/2017/03/2017-03-02-building-the-new-phalcon-website-bootstrap-part-2.md

 We are using the `$_SERVER` array to access the passed variables.
 We could have also used `func_get_args()` to achieve the same result.
 The reason we are not using the `Phalcon\Http\Request` object and the `hasServer()`/`getServer()` methods is because the DI container has not been initialized yet.

 #### `initDi()`
 We initialize the DI container and set it as a default.
-It is also stored in a private variable so that it can be passed in the application later on, but also to access relevant services if necessary
+It is also stored in a private variable so that it can be passed in the application later on, but also to access relevant services if necessary.

 #### `initLoader()`
-Our application uses several packages such as [](DotEnv), [](CLI Progress Bar) and [](Guzzle).
-To ensure that those packages can be available for our application, we use the composer autoloader.
+Our application uses several packages such as [Dotenv](https://github.com/vlucas/phpdotenv), [CLI Progress Bar](https://github.com/dariuszp/cli-progress-bar) and [Guzzle](http://docs.guzzlephp.org/en/latest/).
+To ensure that those packages are available in our application, we use the composer autoloader.

 ```php
 protected function initLoader()